doc4d/go-mobile/docs/debug/from-your-iphone-and-xcode.md

 :::info

-To use this feature, you need to make sure that your [apple device has developement mode enabled](../apple-device-devmode.md)
+Before using this feature, please make sure that the [developement mode is enabled](../apple-device-devmode.md) on your apple device.

 :::